Arghya-Tech99/Inverted-Pendulum-PID-PSO/README.md

 - Simulink model and cache file for the open loop system
 - Simulink model and cache file for PSO-tuned closed loop system, controlled using a PID controller
 - Response curves of the open loop system
-- Responpse curve of closed loop system, where controller used is a PID controller.
+- Response curve of closed loop system, where controller used is a PID controller.